 If one element has to be accentuated, it can be emphasized by using a different size for it.
 This is what scale does – it uses the size of the elements in visual design to direct the attention of the visitor towards a certain item.
 The scale is also used for creating a sense of depth.

 Another way to change the point of interest in visual design is by making use of contrast.
 This is, in fact, one of the basic design principles that people work with when they start putting layouts together.
 All visual designers use the contrast principle in one way or another.
-Contrast can be obtained by putting two elements which are visibly different next to each other.
+Contrast can be obtained by putting two elements that are visibly different next to each other.
 Opposite colors are often used to highlight an element (e.g. the black-red contrast).

 Even though this might be similar to other principles mentioned above, balance is a concept that refers to distributing the elements of a design consistently.
 Not following the balance principle can lead to a design that makes visitors feel uneasy.
 A balanced design will look clean and natural.
 Balance goes hand in hand with symmetry, but it is not a necessary condition of it.
 Asymmetrical balance exists in visual design and it is often used to direct the interest of the user towards a center point.